Spelt Chocolate Sockerkaka (with a white chocolate drizzle)

 • 1 teaspoon vanilla sugar (see note 1)

-• 50g white chocolate (melted)
+• 50g (1¾ oz) white chocolate (melted)

-• Maltesers, nuts or anything else you want to sprinkle over optional
+• Maltesers, nuts or anything else you want to sprinkle over (optional)

 Instructions

-• Pre-heat the oven to 175°C (350°F).
-Using 5g of the melted butter, grease a small bundt pan (mine was 1 liter), and then "flour" with cocoa.
+• Using approximately 5g (1 teaspoon) of the butter, grease a small bundt pan (mine was 1 liter / 4¼ cups), and then "flour" with cocoa.

 • Melt butter and stir in the milk and coffee.

 • In a separate bowl, beat the eggs and sugar until fluffy.
-Add the butter mixture and continue to whisk until well combined.

 • Let the cake sit in the tin for around 20 minutes and then remove it and allow it to cool completely on a wire rack.

 • Melt the chocolate and drizzle over the cake (I let mine run down the tracks created by the bundt tin).
-Sprinkle with Maltesers, nuts or whatever else you fancy.
-Enjoy!

 Notes

 1. If you don't have access to vanilla sugar, just substitute with vanilla essence or extract.
+Add it at the same time as you beat together the eggs and sugar.